WhosNickDoglio/dagger-rules/docs/rules.md

 ## Dagger Rules

-[//]: # (TODO add sources or links for rules that them)
+[//]: # (TODO add sources or links for rules that have them)

 ### Types annotated with `@Component` must be abstract

-Types annotated with the [`@Component` annotation](https://dagger.dev/api/latest/dagger/Component.html) need to be abstract so Dagger can generate a class that implements it. if a concrete class is annotated with `@Component` Dagger will throw an error at compile time. `error: @Component may only be applied to an interface or abstract class`
+Types annotated with the [`@Component` annotation](https://dagger.dev/api/latest/dagger/Component.html) need to be abstract so Dagger can generate a class that implements it.
+If a concrete class is annotated with `@Component` Dagger will throw an error at compile time. `error: @Component may only be applied to an interface or abstract class`

 ```kotlin